In the days following the election of President Abraham Lincoln, South Carolina Gov. William Henry Gist

 Days and Hours of Operation

 : Park grounds are open daily from 9am-6pm.
-House museum tours are held: Mar-Oct, daily at 1, 2 and 3pm and Nov-Feb Th-M at 1, 2 and 3pm.
-The mansion is only accessible by guided tour.
+House museum tours are held: Mar.-Oct., daily at 11 a.m., 1 p.m. and 3 p.m. and Nov.-Feb.
+Thursday through Monday at 11 a.m., 1 p.m. and 3 p.m.
+The house is only accessible by guided tour.
+Tour times are subject to change; please call the park for further information.

 : Pets are allowed in most outdoor areas provided they are kept under physical restraint or on a leash not longer than six feet.